 The Asian Turtle Crises

 Turtles have long been prized in East Asia for food and in traditional medicine.
 Because of recent economic growth and new wealth, the trade in turtles has exploded.
 Turtles are long-lived and reproduce far too slowly to sustain the current harvest of over 10 million wild turtles each year.
 Although international trade for most of Asia’s 90 turtle species is illegal, it is believed that without rapid action most will be extinct within 10 years.

-All tortoises are turtles, but not are turtles are tortoises:
+All tortoises are turtles, but not all turtles are tortoises:

-Tropical turtles and tortoises on exhibit at the Minnesota Zoo include the Asian forest tortoise, Indian star tortoise, Radiated tortoise, and Vietnamese black-breasted leaf turtle.
+Tropical turtles and tortoises on exhibit at the Minnesota Zoo include the Asian forest tortoise, Indian star tortoise and the Radiated tortoise.

 These small to medium-sized lizards can be found in warm, tropical climates throughout the world.
 They come in a multitude of colors and patterns and some species can change color to blend in with their surroundings or turn darker to absorb more heat.
 Geckos' skin may be rough with visible scales or look and feel smooth and rubbery.
 They have a lifespan of approximately 16 years.

 Habits and Adaptations

 Geckos at the Minnesota Zoo: Look for Henkel's Leaf-Tailed Geckos on the Tropics Trail.
 Like all geckos, ours can climb almost any surface and can often be seen sticking to the glass in the exhibit.